Gay Tel Aviv · City Guide

 In addition to specifically gay venues, many regular bars and clubs will host occasional ‘gay nights’.
 This is a late-night city.
-Most Gay Bars will not get busy until midnight and dance parties start to fill up from 2am onwards.
+Most gay bars in Tel Aviv will not get busy until midnight and dance parties start to fill up from 2am onwards.

-Tel Aviv has a few steamy gay saunas and cruising areas.
+Tel Aviv has a few steamy gay saunas and cruise clubs.
 Guys holding hands on the street is quite acceptable.
 The freedom to have fun and be fabulous makes this vibrant city a great place for gay tourists.

-The Gay Beach is a popular destination for locals and foreigners, and Tel Aviv’s Pride event gets bigger and better every year.
+The Gay Beach in Tel Aviv is a popular destination for locals and foreigners, and Tel Aviv’s Pride event gets bigger and better every year.